Characterization of decay rates for discrete operator semigroups: Relation between semigroup decay and summability conditions

 \section{Relation between semigroup decay and summability conditions}

 Now we study the relation between the rate of decay of discrete operator semigroups and summability conditions. \begin{proposition} Let $X$ and $Y$ be Banach spaces.
 Let $T \in \mathcal{L}(X)$, $S \in \mathcal{L}(Y,X)$, and $p > 0$.
-Then the following statement holds. \begin{enumerate} {\alph{enumi})} \item Assume that $T$ is power-bounded.
+Then the following statements hold: \begin{enumerate}[label=\upshape\alph*), leftmargin=*, widest=b] \item Assume that $T$ is power-bounded.
 If there exist functions $f,G\colon \mathbb{N} \to (0,\infty)$ such that